Skip to main content

 Modifications

-We take care of everything needed to get your Austrian Vehicle compliant in the United Kingdom
+We'll take care of the necessary legal modifications required to ensure that your Austrian car is compliant in the UK.

-We take care of the paperwork on your behalf to register the vehicle in the United Kingdom
+Don't worry - we take care of the never-ending paperwork on your behalf to register your vehicle in the United Kingdom.

-We can also assist with remote registrations for a plethora of vehicles that are already here
+We can assist with remote registrations for a vast range of vehicles already in the UK.

 What is the process for importing a car from Austria?

-When you’re looking to import your car from Austria to the United Kingdom, it becomes imperative to choose a reputable company that possesses the expertise and capabilities to manage the entire process seamlessly on your behalf.
+When you’re looking to import your car from Austria to the UK, it’s imperative that you choose a reputable company that possesses the expertise and capabilities to manage the entire process seamlessly on your behalf.

-Our approach is centered around providing quotes that are not only comprehensive but also fully customized to align perfectly with your unique requirements and preferences.
+Our approach is centered around providing quotes that are not only comprehensive but also fully tailored to suit your unique requirements and preferences.

 Transporting your car

-If your car is already in the United Kingdom, we can either remotely register your car – or you can bring it to our premises for the required works to be completed.
-However, if you require transportation of your car to the United Kingdom there are many different transport methods that can be used.
+We have an array of transportation options depending on your individual requirements.
+If your car is already in the UK, we can either remotely register your car or you can bring it to our premises for the required modification testing.

 Customs clearance for your car